-Creative people are easily bored if placed on uninspiring projects for too long.
+Long and uninspiring projects make creative people easily bored.
 Build time into their schedule to work on special projects that capture their interest and help your business to grow.
 Consider the occasional FedEx Day.
-This idea was initiated by an Australian software company.
+An Australian software company initiated this idea.
 It’s essentially a 24-hour period where the team puts aside everything else they are working on to focus on innovation that benefits the company and produces a deliverable product or process at the end of the day.

 Allow Time for Brainstorming

 While creative people often prefer to work alone, some of the best ideas come out of brainstorming sessions.
 And working with team members will increase engagement, one of the primary keys to retention.
-Allow dedicated time for brainstorming, where all ideas are accepted and encouraged.
+Allow dedicated brainstorming time, where you accept and encourage all ideas.

 Do whatever it takes to move creative people out of their comfort zones to make the most of their abilities.
-This must be handled on an individual basis, depending on what makes sense for the employee.
+You must handle this on an individual basis.
+It all depends on what makes sense for the employee.
 Consider supervisory duties, more client contact or a more flexible schedule.

 Even self-motivated people need to know they are appreciated.
 Managers and leaders should be generous with the words “thank you” and “nice work.”
 Everyone wants their efforts and contributions to be recognized and saying thanks is just a good practice all around, but it is especially important in keeping creative thinkers engaged and feeling appreciated.

 Looking for experienced marketing recruiters to meet your search, staffing and job search needs?
 We’re here to help!